← All Neighbourhood Guides

 Bloor West Village Farmers Market (seasonal)

-The Bloor West Village Farmers Market runs seasonally within a short drive or one subway stop from the neighbourhood.
+The Bloor West Village Farmers Market runs seasonally within a short drive or a brief Line 2 trip once connected to the subway.
 A popular Saturday morning destination for Humber Valley Village families who combine the market run with a coffee on Bloor.

 St. George's Golf and Country Club